adard2002/AttemptingPython/README.md

 ## Things I've learned about Python
 - Run python by right-clicking on the file you want to run and press 'Run Python file in terminal'
+- Sometimes you might get an error because maybe you have indentation that is off.
+It's very organized and looks for incorrect indentation stuff which I really like

 ## Snake